poepjen/DAVe-Deployment/README.md

 ## Signed certificates with Let's Encrypt

-Playbook `letsencrypt.yaml` can be used to obtain signed keys from Let's Encrypt CA:
+Playbook `letsencrypt.yaml` can be used to obtain signed keys from Let's Encrypt CA. Export the variables with AWS access tokens and run:
 ```
 ansible-playbook letsencrypt.yaml
 ```